nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

         ```

         {{/panel}}
-    2. Now, we need the chain that will be used for the picture conversion, getting the text from the&nbsp;`Context` and call a custom operation that will watermark the image:
+    2. Now, we need the chain that will be used for the picture conversion, getting the text from the `Context` and call a custom operation that will watermark the image:

         {{#> panel type='code' heading='WatermarkChain'}}